aduh95/Apache-Virtual-Hosts-Creator/README.md

  * The [`sudo`](https://wiki.debian.org/sudo) package installed
  * I recommend that you install first the PHP and MySQL version you want.
  * An **access to a sudo user shell**.
- * If you going with the automatic installation, the `sha1sum` and `wget` packages installed.
+ * If you going with the automatic installation, the `sha1sum` and `wget` packages installed (which is default on Debian Jessie).

 ### How does it work?